Project Blue Heron Wall Hanging

 Skill Level: Intermediate

 Are you dreaming of the ocean with its breath-taking views?
-Why dream when you can have that view in your home.
-Spread your wings and come fly with me while we create this wall-hanging using the built-in design from the Baby Lock® Destiny II sewing and embroidery machine.
+Why dream when you can have that view in your home!
+Create this beautiful and unique ocean-themed wall-hanging using the built-in designs from the Baby Lock® Destiny II sewing and embroidery machine.
 Click here to download instructions.

 To create the quilted section of the wall hanging, follow the next set of steps: